 The impacts and effects that childhood sexual abuse has on survivors in adulthood may be vast and varied.

 Experiencing sexual abuse in your childhood can have a wide range of effects on you in adulthood.
-Some adult survivors experience no o very few mental health problems, while others experience many and severe mental health problems.
+Some adult survivors experience no or very few mental health problems, while others experience many and severe mental health problems.
 Sexual abuse is a kind of trauma and the effects of trauma include a complex combination of factors:

-- The amount of any kind of other trauma you may have experienced
+- The amount of any kind of other trauma you may have experienced along with the sexual abuse

 - Your age when you experienced abuse